isomerpages/tp-virtualcampus/_events/Clubs/TP Walk for Health.md

 time, we are taking it up a notch!</p>
 <p>From the well-loved TP Walk for Rice, we are back with a bigger and bolder
 dream.
-Introducing the <strong>TP Walk for Health (WFH)</strong>, proudly organised by the P4 Clubs in support of the South East Community Development Council’s annual campaign!&nbsp;</p>
+Introducing the <strong>TP Walk for Health (WFH)</strong>, proudly organised by the <strong>P4 Clubs</strong> in support of the South East Community Development Council’s annual campaign!&nbsp;</p>
 <p>Imagine being able to contribute to a good cause just through walking,
 so get ready to make a real difference.
 Transform <strong>every kilometre</strong> you walk into <strong>$1 in vouchers</strong> for needy families residing in